The future of water services in Te Awakairangi ki Tai Lower Hutt

 How will we fund and operate our water services in the future?
 This is the most important decision we’ll make for our city in decades.

-The Government’s Local Water Done Well reforms require all councils to submit a water services delivery plan by September 2025, and we want to know your views on the best option for the future of our water services.
+The Government’s Local Water Done Well reforms require all councils to submit a water services delivery plan by September 2025, and we sought your views (20 March - 20 April 2025) on the best option for the future of our water services.

-It’s really important to have your say so that the model selected meets community needs and expectations for quality water provision in a way that is fit for purpose and most affordable.
-With that goal in mind, we are seeking community feedback on two options for the future delivery of water services.
+It’s critical that the model selected meets community needs and expectations for quality water provision in a way that is fit for purpose and most affordable.
+Feedback is now being analysed and will assist councillors when deciding on a delivery model at their meeting on 27 June 2025.
+Feedback will be shared with the public ahead of the decision.

 Our preferred option is a new multi-council-owned water organisation, which would take ownership of public water services.
 This model allows for better long-term planning, investment, and environmental protection while keeping costs to consumers lower.